Diet

 Keep hydrated

-Fibre attracts water, so it’s important to drink plenty of fluids to stop dehydration.
+Fibre asborbs water, so it’s important to drink plenty of fluids to stop dehydration.
 Aim to drink 6 to 8 glasses (1.6-2 litres) of fluid every day.
 Water and low-fat milk are great choices.

 Avoid sugary drinks such as cola, lemonade, fruit squash with added sugar and fruit juices.
 Limit fruit juice to one small glass (150ml) of fruit juice per day.